bigeasy/reactor/README.md

 It is designed with Cadence in mind, but you can use it with your own eror-first callbacks, just follow the rules.

+Reactor is based on [Turnstile](https://github.com/bigeasy/turnstile) so it can perform parallel operations in an orderly fasion;

+ * with a runtime adjustable limit on the number of concurrent operations,
+ * with a fifo queue that can be measured and monitored instead of using the event loop as an implicit queue,
+ * with a mechanism to actively time out messages in the queue that have grown stale.

+Without a queue, parallelism is unmanagable.

 Here's an example of how to use Reactor to process a queue managed by Reactor.

 ```javascript